Follow these rules for raising a happy, healthy roaster, so that you may enjoy many years of wonderful coffee…

 Do not roast without the chaff collector.

-If you roast without the chaff collector assembly attached, there will be no airflow within the drum, which again may lead to the aforementioned host of problems.
+If you roast without the chaff collector assembly attached, there will be no airflow within the drum, which again may lead to the aforementioned problems.

 Do remember to clean the chaff filter.